 Frequently asked questions (FAQ)

-I see marketing channels but the ROAS, Conversion value and other metrics are 0.
+I see marketing channels, but the ROAS, Conversion value, and other metrics are 0.
 Why don't I see results?

 For campaign performance to show results, you must have the proper UTMs configured in your marketing channels.
-Read here how to do add the right UTMs per channel.
+Read here how to add the right UTMs per channel.

 All metrics with the Attribution label are based on the selected attribution model and window.
 It could be that revenue generated in a current period is attributed to touchpoints that happened outside the period you are currently viewing.
 The larger the attribution window, the more the conversions are spread over a larger period.